-When the electoral coalition consists of equally strong parties, the average of platforms from all coalition parties was used to measure positions of the electoral coalition as a whole.
+When the electoral coalition consists of equally strong parties the average of platforms from all coalition parties was used to measure positions of the electoral coalition as a whole

-6 General program
+6 General programme

-Some parties did not issue separate election programs but contested elections with their general programs.
+Some parties did not issue separate election programmes but took part in elections with their general programmes

-8 Party bloc program
+8 Party bloc programme

-Some party blocs issue joint programs.
-As opposed to type 2 programs, electoral statistics are given for the party bloc as a whole, not for the single parties making up the bloc.
+Some party blocs issue joint programmes.
+As opposed to type 2 programmes, electoral statistics are given for the party bloc as a whole, not for the single parties comprising the bloc

-9 Other type of program
+9 Other programme type

-Other types of programs not specified by types 1 to 8.
+Other types of programmes not specified by types 1 to 8

-99 Missing program
+99 Missing programme

-In cases where it was impossible to find a manifesto from the respective party or in cases where content-analytical data from this party is still missing, but will be added soon.
+In cases where it was impossible to find a manifesto from the respective party or in cases where content-analytical data from this party is still missing, but will be added soon datasetorigin

-datasetorigin

-Indicates with which update in which year the data was published.
-In case where the programmatic variables of an observation are updated or replaced (e.g. due to the replacement of a document), this variable is updated as well.
+Indicates whether the observation was published with the books Mapping Policy Preferences I or II or as one of the updates since 2009.
+In case where the programmatic variables of an observation are updated or replaced (e.g. due to the replacement of a document), this variable is updated as well total